ibm-cloud-docs/account/create-catalog.md

 # Adding your software to a private catalog
 {: #create-private-catalog}

-This tutorial walks you through the steps for creating a private catalog and adding your own product to it.
-The product is available to all users with access to the private catalog.
+This tutorial walks you through the steps for creating a private catalog and adding your own software to it.
+The software is available to all users with access to the private catalog.
 {: shortdesc}

 ## Before you begin